-Figures released by the Office for National Statistics state that manufacturing nationally had risen almost four per cent in the three months to November 2017, the same in 2016, merely confirmed the findings of the Chamber’s quarterly economic surveys over the period.
+Figures released by the Office for National Statistics state that manufacturing nationally had risen almost four per cent in the three months to November 2017, the same in 2016, confirming the findings of the Chamber’s quarterly economic surveys over the period.

 Roughly a third of the companies completing the survey for the fourth quarter of 2017 were from the manufacturing sector.

 The results showed that a net 61% of respondents expected turnover to increase in the first part 2018 despite ending both 2016 and 2017 strongly.
 A net 49% also expected turnover and profitability to improve.

 Chris Hobson, Director of Policy at the Midlands Chamber, says: “In a quarter in which base interest rates rose for the first time in ten years, inflation reached a six-year high at 3.1% and Brexit negotiations continued, East Midlands companies remained generally confident in relation to future business performance.

 “As a consequence, we were not surprised when the Office for National Statistics announced that manufacturing was strong in the three months to November last year.